shofin-islam/SeleniumScriptToLogin/README.md

 # SeleniumScriptToLogin
-This is my first selenium script to login https://www.blessingurls.com/nsitpm ,change the user name and check it works or not.
+selenium script to login https://www.blessingurls.com/nsitpm ,change the user name and check it works or not.

 package FirstSeleniumTest;